 - Products with the EWG VERIFIED mark have met use restrictions and warnings based on EWG review of company data.

-Other ConcernsUse restrictions (moderate) and Non-reproductive organ system toxicity (moderate)
+Other ConcernsUse restrictions (high) and Non-reproductive organ system toxicity (moderate)

 Restricted: EWG VERIFIED products cannot contain this ingredient without adequate substantiation